The difference between a layoff and a furlough in California is whether the employee still has a job.

 However, you generally have to pay your former employer’s share of the premium.
 You may also be eligible for health benefits under the Affordable Care Act (ACA), also known as Obamacare.
 A layoff is generally a qualifying life event that opens a special enrollment period for a new health plan.

 In some industries, temporary layoffs are common.
-In these cases, your employer will lay you off, but with the intention of rehiring you in the near future.
+In these cases, your employer will lay you off, but to rehire you in the near future.
 This is especially common in seasonal businesses.

 When is it a mass layoff?

-Under California’s WARN Act, a mass layoff occurs if there is termination of 50 or more employees in a 30-day period.
+Under California’s WARN Act, a mass layoff occurs if 50 or more employees are terminated in a 30-day period.
 Employers conducting a mass layoff must warn their employees and certain government entities at least 60 days before laying off employees.

 Am I entitled to unemployment benefits after a furlough vs layoff?